Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Observations

 \section{Observations}

-IFU observations of the PNe studied in this work were collected with the Wide Field Spectrograph \citep[WiFeS;][]{Dopita2007,Dopita2010} at the Siding Spring Observatory in April 2010 under program number 1100147 (PI: Q. A. Parker).
-WiFeS is an image-slicing IFU designed for the ANU 2.3-m telescope that feeds a double-beam spectrograph.
+The IFU observations of the PNe studied in this work were collected with the Wide Field Spectrograph \citep[WiFeS;][]{Dopita2007,Dopita2010} at the Siding Spring Observatory in April 2010 under program number 1100147 (PI: Q. A. Parker).
+The WiFeS is an image-slicing IFU designed for the Australian National University (ANU) 2.3-m telescope that feeds a double-beam spectrograph.
 It samples 0.5 arcsec along each of twenty five $38$\,arcsec\,$\times$\,$1$\,arcsec slitlets, resulting in a field-of-view of $25\times38$\,arcsec$^2$ with a spatial resolution element of $1\times0.5$\,arcsec$^2$.
 The spectroscopic output is projected onto a CCD detector of $4096 \times 4096$ pixels.
-Each slitlet is mapped onto 2 pixels on the CCD detector that leads to a reconstructed point spread function (PSF) with a full width at half-maximum (FWHM) of $\sim2$ arcsec.
+Each slitlet is mapped onto 2 pixels on the CCD detector, which leads to a reconstructed point spread function (PSF) with a full width at half-maximum (FWHM) of $\sim2$ arcsec.
 The spectrograph uses volume phase holographic gratings to provide a spectral resolution of $R \sim 7000$ or $3000$, corresponding to a velocity resolution of either $\sim 21$ or $\sim 60$ km\,s${}^{-1}$, respectively.

-Our targets were observed with the spectral resolution of $R\sim 7000$ covering the wavelength range of 4415--7070\,{\AA}.
-As each spectrum is 4096 pixels long in the CCD detector, it provides a linear wavelength dispersion per pixel of $0.36$ {\AA} in the blue arm and $0.45$ {\AA} in the red arm of the $R\sim 7000$ grating.
+Our targets were observed with a spectral resolution of $R\sim 7000$ covering the wavelength range of 4415--7070\,{\AA}.
+As each spectrum is 4096 pixels long in the CCD detector, it provides a linear wavelength dispersion per pixel of $0.36$ {\AA} in the blue arm and $0.45$ {\AA} in the red arm with the $R\sim 7000$ grating.
 The WiFeS spatial resolution with the reconstructed PSF FWHM of 2 arcsec enables us to identify morphologies of PNe with angular diameters larger than 6 arcsec.
-This spatial resolution is not ideal for resolving compact ($\leq 6$\,arcsec) PNe, but it can determine on-sky orientations of morphologies from their extended faint lobes or exterior halos \citep[see][]{Danehkar2015}.
+Although this spatial resolution is not ideal for resolving compact ($\leq 6$\,arcsec) PNe, it can determine the on-sky orientations of morphologies from their extended faint lobes or exterior halos \citep[see][]{Danehkar2015}.
 All targets were acquired in the classical data accumulation mode.
-Biases, flat-field frames, twilight sky flats, arc lamp exposures, wire frames, and standard stars were also collected for the bias reduction, flat-fielding, wavelength and spatial calibrations, and flux calibration.
+We also collected bias frames, flat-field frames, twilight sky flats, arc lamp exposures, wire frames, and standard stars for bias reduction, flat-fielding, wavelength and spatial calibrations, and flux calibration.